-Guide · Updated 30 April 2026
+Guide, Reviewed 30 April 2026

-4 min read
+6 min read

-How to Reverse Bay Park on the UK Driving Test
+Reverse Bay Park UK Driving Test: 5-Step Method (2026)

 The reverse bay park is set in the test centre car park, either at the start of the test before you drive off, or at the end when you return.
 Your examiner will ask you to reverse into a bay of your choice, usually with the instruction to pick a bay that is clear on at least one side.
 The aim is simple.
 Finish inside the white lines, straight, and without hitting anything.
 The execution is where most learners trip up.

-#The setup position
+The setup position

 Drive past the bay you intend to use.
 You want roughly two empty bays of clearance between your car and the line of bays you are reversing into.
 Pull forward until your back seat or rear door is roughly level with the third white line counting from your target bay.
 This is your starting reference and it gives you the swing room to come round cleanly.